Benefits of the Ayurveda diet and its downside

 Cons of Ayurvedic diet.

 Just like every other good thing, the ayurvedic diet also has its downside.
-Easy lads might struggle to cope with the ayurvedic diet.
-Sometimes, it can be confusing and sometimes it can be challenging.
-To gain the benefits of the Ayurveda diet, it must be followed properly, Ayurvedic nutrition, and Ayurvedic protein must be quantity specific.
+Easy lads might struggle to cope with the Ayurvedic diet.
+Sometimes, it can be confusing, and sometimes it can be challenging.
+To gain the benefits of the Ayurveda diet, it must be appropriately followed, and Ayurvedic nutrition and Ayurvedic protein must be quantity-specific.
 And along with this diet comes other life balance-maintaining challenges.
-Another downside of the Ayurvedic diet could be seen because it has to be dosha specific and to gain the benefits of the Ayurveda diet one must be aware of the doshas.
+Another downside of the Ayurvedic diet is that it has to be dosha-specific, and to gain the benefits of the Ayurvedic diet, one must be aware of the doshas.

 Dosha-specific food avoidance guidelines are part of the Ayurvedic approach to health and well-being.
 However, like with any strict diet, there are both advantages and disadvantages.
 The pros and drawbacks of the Ayurvedic diet and lifestyle will help you decide if you should give it a try.